joska-p/my-eslint-config/README.md

 ## Configuration

+The package export 2 configurations:

+### Base configuration

-The exported configuration includes the following rules:
+The base configuration includes the following rules:

-- no-console: Warn when using console.log() statements
+- <code>no-console</code>: Warn when using console.log() statements

-- no-unused-vars: Error when declaring unused variables
+- <code>no-unused-vars</code>: Disables this rule, as it is handled by TypeScript.

+- <code>import/order</code>: Enforces a consistent ordering of imports, with built-in modules first, followed by external modules, parent modules, sibling modules, and index modules.

+### React Configuration

+The React configuration extends the base configuration and adds the following rules:

+- <code>react</code>: Enables the React plugin.

+- <code>react-hooks:</code> Enables the React hooks plugin.

+- <code>jsx-a11y</code>: Enables the jsx-a11y plugin.

+- <code>react-compiler</code>: Enables this rule with an error severity.

 You can customize or extend this configuration by creating your own <code>.eslintrc.config.mjs</code> file in your project and overriding the rules as needed.